Tell me, besides the fly rod, what do you think is the most pivotal fishing gear? Yes, you guessed it right! It’s your best fly reel!

 - Huge arbor for less retrieval time

 Liquid by Lamson fly reels is hard to beat with the smooth drag, huge arbor, and more.
-At an affordable price, you can always buy another in case you break one.
+An amazing high-end fly fishing reel at an affordable price.

-The drag system may not be as fancy as the other high-end reels, but it is still impressive at its job.
-For smaller fish, it is pretty compelling.
+The drag system of the Echo Ion Fly Reel is great, may not be as fancy as the other high-end reels, but it is still impressive at its job.
+For smaller fish especially trout, it is pretty compelling.
 The arbor is large enough to retrieve the line quickly, and it comes with an optional drag brass knob.

 - Very lightweight